lukaslehner/covid19policytrackers/index.md

     - Time: 04/9-04/30, ongoing
     - Interval of data collection: monthly cross-sections
     - Availability of individual level data from pre-CoVID: No
-    - Number of observations: ~ 70.000
+    - Number of observations: ~ 70,000
-  - Data format: aggregate data (also for some subgrous) in .html and .csv
+  - Data format: aggregate data (also for some subgroups) in .html and .csv
   - By: [@eurofound](https://twitter.com/eurofound)

 - [Covid19 Behaviour Tracker](https://github.com/YouGov-Data/covid-19-tracker)
-  - Focus: behavioural change to COVID19 safety policies
+  - Focus: perceptions and COVID19-related health behavior
+  - Coverage
+    - Countries: 29 countries
+    - Target population and sampling: people aged 18 and over, quota sample from opt-in panel
+    - Time: since 03/30, ongoing
+    - Interval of data collection: weekly cross-sections
+    - Availability of individual level data from pre-CoVID: No
-  - Coverage: 30,000 people across 29 countries each week
+    - Number of observations: ~ 21,000 respondents each week
   - Data format: aggregate results are published on a dashboard and microdata are publicly available as csv spreadsheets
   - By [@YouGov](https://twitter.com/YouGov)
   [@Imperial_IGHI](https://twitter.com/Imperial_IGHI)